grafana/redshift-datasource/README.md

 Any value queried from a Redshift table can be used as a variable.
 Be sure to avoid selecting too many values, as this can cause performance issues.

+To display a custom display name for a variable, you can use a query such as `SELECT hostname AS text, id AS value FROM MyTable`.
+In this case the variable value field must be a string type or cast to a string type.

 After creating a variable, you can use it in your Redshift queries by using [Variable syntax](https://grafana.com/docs/grafana/latest/variables/syntax/).
 For more information about variables, refer to [Templates and variables](https://grafana.com/docs/grafana/latest/variables/).

 ### Annotations